duganchen/express_example/README.md

 client.
 The client, on receiving the time, adds it to the page in the form of a new Bootstrap Alert widget.

 Jade is a good choice for the template engine, because its syntax doesn't get in the way of Angular's.
+It doesn't use double curly braces for variable expansion.

 I've focused on making this as minimal as possible, while still demonstrating the full stack.